 The foxes stopped coming by as suddenly as they started.
 By mid summer, we never saw another fox again.
 I assume they were killing to feed their kits, so I was glad we never killed any.
 I just hope they don't come back again this year.

-"A coyote or some sort of large animal just killed our biggest turkey!" he responded.
+"A coyote or some sort of large animal just killed our biggest turkey!" he yelled..

 "Crap!!"
 I said, as I walked down toward the woods.
 "Is it still there?"

 "No, its gone, but boy that was big."
 He said he really didn't think it was a coyote.
-It was really tall, and had a real long tail and swung his head around to look at Cliff when he approached.
+It was real tall, and had a very long tail and swung his head around to look at Cliff when he approached.
 When Cliff turned to tell me to get the gun, it disappeared.